Nashville school shooter’s chilling final messages to friend revealed

 She said she was told to contact Nashville’s non-emergency number.

-That same minute, her former teammate was allegedly carrying out a mass shooting at the elementary school.
+That very same minute, her former teammate was allegedly carrying out a mass shooting at the elementary school.

 “I called Nashville’s non-emergency line at 10.14am and was on hold for nearly seven minutes before speaking with someone who said that they would send an officer to my home,” she said.